Rachana Rimal: Early life

-Musical career
+Career

-Rimal competed in the singing reality program Nepal Idol in 2019.
+Rimal competed in the third season of singing reality show Nepal Idol in 2019.
 She placed in the top 8 position and set a record for being the highest-voted contestant three times in a row.
-She was subsequently sang Photo Firimma, written and composed by Shishir Bhandari, a YouTuber and media personality and released in 2020.
+She subsequently sang Photo Firimma, written and composed by Shishir Bhandari, a YouTuber and media personality and released in 2020.
 Since has also sung other songs such as Unko Preeti, Mineral Water, and Paani Chhamkine.